NameLord/Magicraft-Mods/README.md

 ## `Prometheus Difficulty` - Nightmare-3 But 500% Harder, can you beat or die trying ? [ Requires Nightmare-3 Unlocked ]
 - Prometheus Difficulty might NOT be compatible with Experimentium, please disable Experimentium if you would like to try `Prometheus`

-## `Post Level` - Leveling system where if you kill normal enemy you get 1x normal xp value, Elite enemy 5x & Boss 20x, Leveling up grants you Full Heal + 5% Permanent Max Health
+## `Post Level` - Leveling system where if you kill normal enemy you get 1 XP, On level up you get 1 Skill Point, with it you can upgrade your character from Health or Mana to having extra slots on wands.
 - Dependency: https://thunderstore.io/c/magicraft/p/NGeorge/ThuliumAPI/